To identify website visitors, CDP uses the following steps:

 identification cookie.
 Such cookies are set to any known user and can be

 used on subsequent visits to the website.
-They behave similarly to cart
+The cookies behave similar to

-cookies that save the items that are currently in your cart even if you
+cart cookies that save the items that are currently in your cart even if

 or Email